rearc-data/nppes-npi-registry-data-cms/README.md

 #### Data Source

-This resource is presented in both the JSON and CSV formats.
+This resource is presented in both the PDF and CSV formats.
 The included zip download contains the following files:

 - an endpoint file for Type 1 and 2 NPIs